 The BRB strives to be responsive to Texas taxpayers and citizens.
 All reports (searchable databases and agency publications) on state and local government debt are presented on the agency's website and the Texas Open Data Portal.
 Visitors to the BRB website can search databases and access the Data Portal to download spreadsheets that contain debt data, detailed cost of issuance data, debt ratios, bond election information, and population data by government type at fiscal year-end.
 The agency website is accessible to all users and complies with the Texas Administrative Code Section 213 - Electronic and Information Resources Accessibility Standards.
-An average of 2,837 unique users per month were identified as using the BRB website from September 1, 2018 to May 31, 2020.
+An average of 4,134 unique users per month were identified as using the BRB website from January 1, 2021 to April 30, 2022.
 BRB state and local debt data is also supplied to the Comptroller's office and the Legislative Budget Board for publication on their debt website pages.

-The BRB is constantly evaluating its internal processes for efficiency and effectiveness.
-In February 2014, staff began working to create a turnkey solution for the migration and consolidation of multiple state and local debt databases into one new SQL database with ad-hoc reporting capabilities.
-The new system was fully implemented in September 2016 and has facilitated real-time access to multiple years of current and historical debt data allowing BRB staff to produce reports in a timelier manner.
+In September 2016, the agency consolidated multiple state and local debt databases into one new SQL database with ad-hoc reporting capabilities.
+The new system has facilitated real-time access to multiple years of current and historical debt data allowing BRB staff to produce reports in a timelier manner.
 This database upgrade has allowed staff to respond more efficiently to ad-hoc requests and conduct more detailed analysis on Texas' overall debt picture.